Tutorial: Migrate MongoDB to Azure Cosmos DB's API for MongoDB offline using DMS

-If the target database contains the same database name as the source database, the Azure Database Migration Service selects the target database by default.
+If the target database contains the same database name as the source database, Azure Database Migration Service selects the target database by default.

-If the string Create appears next to the database name, it indicates that the Azure Database Migration Service didn't find the target database, and the service will create the database for you.
+If the string Create appears next to the database name, it indicates that Azure Database Migration Service didn't find the target database, and the service will create the database for you.

 At this point in the migration, you can provision throughput.
 In Cosmos DB, you can provision throughput either at the database-level or individually for each collection.
 Throughput is measured in Request Units (RUs).
 Learn more about Azure Cosmos DB pricing.